IOSgeeks/DatingApp/README.md

 ## Overview
 ### Description
-Our app is targetted to ages 18-30, who are single looking to mingle
+Our app is targetted to ages 18-30, who are looking for social interaction

 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category:** Social Media
 - **Mobile:** iOS
-- **Story:** User's can look for compatiable partner
+- **Story:** User's can look for compatiable partner/friends based on common interests
 - **Market:** CUNY students
-- **Habit:** This app can decrease the statistic of single people
+- **Habit:** This app can decrease the statistic of lonely individuals
 - **Scope:** User creates profile with age, location, interests, and etc. On profile can choose hobbies to match up with other users.

 ## Product Spec